Rathfarnham: Organisations and sport

 Rathfarnham is home to the 13th Dublin, the 14th Dublin, the 31st Dublin (which was founded in 1917) and the 68th Dublin Scout troops and the Rathfarnham Girl Guides The area is also home to the Rathfarnham Concert Band.

 For Gaelic games, there is the Ballinteer St John's GAA Club, and also Ballyboden St. Enda's GAA which is one of the largest GAA clubs in Ireland.
 Rathfarnham has a number of soccer teams including Nutgrove Celtic, Rathfarnham Punters, Rathfarnham Rovers, Leicester Celtic, Broadford Rovers and Whitechurch United.

 Rathfarnham is also home to a number of boxing clubs and to Rathfarnham WSAF Athletic Club.

 Demographics

-According to the 2006 Census, Rathfarnham has a population of 17,333 – a drop of 2.1% since 2002.
+According to the 2006 census, Rathfarnham has a population of 17,333 – a drop of 2.1% since 2002.
 The population has gradually decreased over the years from 17,760 in 1996 to 17,717 in 2002.

 The number of people living around the neighbourhoods of Ballyroan and St Endas fell by 8% and 7% respectively.
 On the other hand, there were minimal increases in the Butterfield and Hermitage areas.

+Climate

+Rathfarnham has an oceanic climate (Köppen: Cfb).